cryx3001/cComputer/README.md

     R7: 0x0005 => General purpose

 #### Instructions set
-    Instructions of type "INST RA RA" should be readen as INST SRC DEST If a '=>' is visible, it means that the value will be stored into the concerned register.
+    - Instructions of type "INST RA RA" should be readen as INST SRC DEST
+    - If a '=>' is visible, it means that the value will be stored into the concerned register.

-    Tokens between () are implicit and must not be written in .casm files.
+    - Tokens between () are implicit and must not be written in .casm files.

-    CMP and TST will store their value (1/0) into a flag.
+    - CMP and TST will store their value (1/0) into a flag.
+    - Pointers can be used for instructions with *R args, such as MOV and SET.
+      eg: MOV *R0 R1, will copy the content of the memory at address R0 into R1 The usage of pointers will be ignored for CMP and TST

-    R=Register; A=Address; V=Value; L=Label
+    R=Register; A=Address; V=Value; L=Label; *=Pointer

     8-bits      16-bits 16-bits
     0xAB        0xABCD  0xABCD

     0x00    NOP
-    0x01    MOV RA  RA
+    0x01    MOV *RA *RA
-    0x02    SET V   RA
+    0x02    SET V   *RA

     0x10    ADD (R0)(R1) => (R2)
     0x11    SUB (R0)(R1) => (R2)